 This has been my go-to travel planning app for several years now.
 Sygic Travel is a free app that allows you to plot points of interest on a map, including your hotel, so you can see how far you need to travel between points.
 It allows you to easily group attractions that are close to each other to minimize travel time.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a poor sense of direction (like me) never get lost again.
 Pretty nifty right?
 Check out my post on the Sygic Travel app for more information.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 7-day Kansai itinerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device